Are Badly Specified Engineering Tolerances Pushing Up Your Costs?19th Jul 2021

 What Can Go Wrong With Engineering Tolerances

-Engineering tolerance issues typically involve 3D models that are not the correct size and/or geometry.
-Or the difficulties are down to drawings that lack crucial elements:
+CNC machining tolerance issues typically involve 3D models that are not the correct size and/or geometry.
+Or the difficulties are down to technical drawings that lack crucial elements:

 • missing specifications